Neurita/pypes/docs/getting_started.md

 >>> Crumb("/home/pyper/data/cobre/raw/{subject_id}/session_1/{modality}/{image}")
 ```

-## Setting up the pipelines
+## Choosing the pipelines

-Once the data is defined, we have to specify the pipelines we want to run against these data.
+Once the data is defined, we have to specify the pipelines we want to run against
+these data.
 Let's imagine we want to run the anatomical and the function pre-processing pipelines.

 First we import the attach functions to build those pipelines: